 With IaaS, you run traditional software, but the hardware infrastructure—the physical servers and networking equipment on your premises—is replaced by virtual machines and virtual networking provisioned and configured using the administrative interfaces of the cloud platform of your choice.
 With SaaS, everything is hosted and managed by the software vendor.
-Once you're running in the cloud, there are additional cloud-native features provided by the cloud platform.
+Once the software is running in the cloud, additional cloud-native features are provided by the cloud platform.
 Common features include storage and database options that are specific to running in the cloud.
-This kind of functionality is referred to as PaaS and provides building blocks to run highly scalable and highly resilient software deployments.
+This type of functionality is referred to as PaaS and provides building blocks to run highly scalable and highly resilient software deployments.

-The choice of running software yourself (ArcGIS Enterprise using an IaaS model) versus having a vendor provide the software as a service (such as ArcGIS Online, Esri Managed Cloud Services, or Esri Managed Cloud Services Advanced Plus using a SaaS model) depends on the requirements of the organization.
+The decision to run software within the organization (ArcGIS Enterprise using an IaaS model) or have a vendor provide the software as a service (such as ArcGIS Online, Esri Managed Cloud Services, or Esri Managed Cloud Services Advanced Plus using a SaaS model) depends on the requirements of the organization.

-For many organizations, it's not an either-or choice, as they implement both products to get the best of both worlds.
+For many organizations, it's not an either-or choice, as they implement both methods to get the benefits of both.
 For organizations that choose one or the other, the decision is often driven by functional requirements (capabilities available in one model but not the other) as well as externally imposed requirements around security (rules and regulations that impact where data resides, who manages and has access to their data, and so on).
-The following graphic shows how these deployment responsibilities are delegated:
+The following image shows how these deployment responsibilities are delegated: